maxime7770/maxime7770.github.io/_posts/2024-04-19-The-Volume-of-the-nball.md

 ### Introduction

 This post is an extension of my Medium article: [*The Math Behind "The Curse of Dimensionality"*](https://medium.com/towards-data-science/the-math-behind-the-curse-of-dimensionality-cf8780307d74).
+If you have any questions or feedback, feel free to leave a comment below or contact me on [LinkedIn](https://www.linkedin.com/in/maxime-wolf/).

 Here, I derive the formula for the volume of the n-ball using integral calculus and Wallis integrals.